SvenGDK/PS-Multi-Tools/README.md

 The source code with all other information can be found in the other repository: [PSMT Library](https://github.com/SvenGDK/PSMT-Library)

 ## Current development focus & status
-Development is focused on the PS5 console and there are currently no features or updates planned for previous consoles or handhelds.
+Development is focused on the PS3 & PS5 console and there are currently no features or updates planned for other consoles or handhelds.

 ## v1-12
 All builds below v13 have broken links & downloads, v13+ is recommended.</br>